 When it gets too cold in the evening, the guests may also warm themselves by the outdoor firepit while resting with friends or family on the many hammocks overlooking the sea.
 This is truly one of the go-to places if you want to go glamping in the Philippines.

 While the 8 Suites Tagaytay is popular as a site for glamping in the Philippines, it also welcomes visitors who simply want to enjoy a weekend or two, going on a picnic in the afternoon.
-This is also the go-to glamping spot in the city for people who want to spend their honeymoon or celebrate birthday parties and other unforgettable milestones.
+This is also the go-to glamping spot near the city for people who want to spend their honeymoon or celebrate birthday parties and other unforgettable milestones.
+As a bonus, you can also go for a side trip to Tagaytay's most popular tourist spots using your 4WD!

-You could choose from different bell tent sizes, be it a single-bed or a double-bed if you have company.
-Each lodging is fully-equipped with all the essential furnishing and amenities that you’ll find in a luxury suite.
+For accommodation, you could choose from different bell tent sizes, be it a single-bed or a double-bed if you have company.
+Each lodging is fully equipped with all the essential furnishing and amenities that you’ll find in a luxury suite.
+It truly is a perfect romantic glamping location near Manila.
+You can open some champagne during the evenings or make coffee for your loved one in the morning.

 Those looking for a quick camping day tour will definitely appreciate this place, as it offers Php 150-peso accommodation for guests that simply want to drop by this vast island in the country.